Catholic Church fails to get on youth wavelength

 The 267 prelates attending the meet had been tasked with finding a way to breathe fresh life into a centuries-old institution suffering from both a damaging global sex abuse crisis and widespread secularity in the West.

-The synod's concluding document, to be published later Saturday, "looks like an Ikea catalogue", one exasperated bishop told AFP on condition of anonymity.
+Not everyone was happy.
+The text "looks like an IKEA catalogue", one exasperated bishop told AFP on condition of anonymity.

 "You have everything you need for the bathroom and the kitchen, in all styles, so everyone can identify with it," he said.